ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 -----

 Many potential SQL users are also [pandas](https://pandas.pydata.org/) users.
 A [comparison of pandas with SQL](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_sql.html) only makes us realize that operations such as LIMIT, DISTINCT, GROUP BY, WHERE, HAVING, ORDER BY, JOIN are routine work of a data professional.

 SQL and pandas serve equally well for data exploration, the latter however is more than a query engine.
-One can export a pandas dataframe (df) to a multitude of formats which [includes SQL[(https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html).
+One can export a pandas dataframe (df) to a multitude of formats which [includes SQL](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html).

 <img width="214" height="38" alt="pd" src="https://github.com/user-attachments/assets/6c163851-56d9-4bc5-8712-ca9b42c963f9" />

+# RDBMS

+A data warehouse is a data management system that stores current and historical data from multiple sources in a business-friendly manner for easier insights and reporting.
+Data warehouses are typically used for business intelligence (BI), analytics, reporting, data applications, preparing data for machine learning (ML) and data analysis.

+Data warehouses make it possible to quickly and easily analyze business data uploaded from operational systems such as point-of-sale systems, inventory management systems, or marketing or sales databases.
+Data may pass through an operational data store and require data cleansing to ensure data quality before it can be used in the data warehouse for reporting.